waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
-1.  **Immediate Maintenance:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified, regardless of game state (including during battle).
+1.  **Immediate Maintenance:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified, regardless of game state.
 2.  **Proactive Automation & Refinement:** Before any complex or repetitive task, I must first consider automating it with a tool or agent.
 If one doesn't exist, creating it is the new priority.
 If an agent or tool is suboptimal, I must prioritize refining it immediately.
 3.  **Trust, But Verify:** I must trust the outputs of my agents and system data.
 However, if a tool's output contradicts the Game State Information, my assumption must be that the tool is wrong, and I must debug it.
 4.  **Confirmation Bias Warning (Route 2 Lesson):** I incorrectly assumed the Route 2 Gatehouse was a viable shortcut.
 I must trust my pathfinding tool's 'no path found' results and investigate the reason for the failure rather than assuming the tool is wrong.
 5.  **Exhaust All Options (Mt.
 Moon Hiker Lesson):** A Hiker at Mt.
 Moon 1F (6, 7) blocked a path.
 Instead of getting stuck, I explored an alternative path via a ladder at (26, 16), which was the correct way forward.
 This reinforces the need to explore all reachable alternatives when a path seems blocked.
 6.  **Warp Discipline:** After every warp, my first action must be to check and, if necessary, create/update markers on **both** the departure and arrival maps.
 7.  **Mandatory Self-Assessment:** Periodically, I must perform a structured self-review to ensure my strategies, documentation, and tool usage remain optimal and aligned with my core principles.
-This prevents strategic drift and corrects bad habits before they become ingrained.

 # II.
 Game Mechanics & World Data
 - **Gameplay Mechanics:**